nwoltman/es6-callback-manager/README.md

 **Returns**: <code>function</code> - An intermediary callback that, when invoked, decreases
     the number of callbacks to wait for.
 If it is the last callback being waited on, it invokes the original callback.
-If it is called with an `Error` as the first argument, it invokes the original callback immediately with the `Error`.
+If it is called with an `Error` as the first argument, the original callback will be invoked with the `Error`.

 **Example**
 ```js